praekeltfoundation/turn-rasa-connector/README.md

 This is controlled by the `claim` key on the message:
 - `extend` - This is the default if no claim key is supplied.
 Will extend the conversation claim.
 - `release` - Will release the conversation claim.
+- `revert` - Will release the conversation claim, and instead of sending the user a response, tell Turn Automation to process the last message,

 Example:
 ```yaml